 - All participants will be required to bring their own basic sewing kit (pins, needles, scissors) to minimise sharing of equipment.

-*Page last updated on 31st March 2021.
+*Page last updated on 4th May 2021.
 Safety measures are being continually updated are subject to change.
 Should Government guidelines change closer to the show, the above measures may be altered in line with them.